 Brand Journalism for Employer Branding

-Marketing isn’t always customer-centric.
-I’ve used brand journalism in content marketing strategies to help several clients overhaul their employer identities.
+Marketing is only sometimes customer-centric.
+I’ve used brand journalism content marketing strategies to help several clients overhaul their employer identities.
 Take, for example, one of my clients in the marine services industry.

-Case Study: This client came to KWSM for help improving retention and attracting new employees.
-We devised campaigns to target current employees and prospective employees that showcased their award-winning culture.
+This client came to KWSM to help improve retention and attract new employees.
+We devised campaigns targeting current and prospective employees, showcasing their award-winning culture.

 How did we tell the unique story of the employee experience?
-Well, like any journalist worth their salt, I talked to the employees directly and extensively, which required thoroughly preparing questions and interviewing people with first-hand experience.
+Like any journalist worth their salt, I talked to the employees directly and extensively, which required thoroughly preparing questions, and interviewing people with first-hand experience.

 We had our video department film interviews and used both video and text to tell their story in a way that would resonate with current and prospective employees alike.

 In one piece, I wrote a memorial for an industry legend who was an Executive Vice President at the company at the time of his passing.
-I interviewed someone close to him, so I could understand who I was writing about.
-The client said the memorial blog I wrote brought them to tears.
+I interviewed someone close to him to understand more about who I was writing about.
+The client thanked me for putting my heart into the piece and said the memorial blog I wrote brought them to tears.
 I didn’t just announce his passing; I put his legacy into words.

 This is the power of brand journalism.
-I showed current and prospective employees how the company appreciates and celebrates their people, and I used this story to demonstrate that they create a deeper connection with their employees, positioning it as an ideal workplace.
+I showed current and prospective employees how the company appreciates and celebrates its people.
+I used this story to demonstrate that they create a deeper connection with their employees, positioning it as an ideal workplace.

 This blog’s performance reflects the impact it had.
-Because we appealed to the employees who knew him and told his story, this post has been one of our top-performing blogs.
-It has had 899 page views over 2 months, 300 (34%) of these people have revisited it, and when it was posted on social media, it was one of the highest engaged posts.
+This post has been one of our top-performing blogs because we appealed to the employees who knew him and told his story.
+It has had 899 page views over two months; 300 (34%) of these people have revisited it, and when we posted it on social media, it was one of the most engaged posts.

 The writing I have done for this client has realized continuous improvement in SEO rankings, employee engagement, and job applications:

-- Improvement in SEO rankings: When we started blogging for this client in October, their site received 372 clicks and 5,953 impressions.
+• Improvement in SEO rankings: When we started blogging for this client in October, their site received 372 clicks and 5,953 impressions.
 One month later, we saw an immediate increase to 453 clicks and 6,022 impressions.
-Six months later we saw a 65% jump in clicks to 612 and a 99% jump in impressions to 11,820.
+Six months later, we saw a 65% increase in clicks to 612 and a 99% increase in impressions to 11,820.

-- Improvement in employee engagement: We send our blog posts out in an email newsletter that only goes to employees.
-The open rate since we started this campaign has been 62.54% and the click average has been 15.3%.
-The industry average for both of these metrics?
+• Improvement in employee engagement: We send our blog posts in an email newsletter that only goes to employees.
+Since we started this campaign, the open rate has been 62.54%, and the click average has been 15.3%.
+What is the industry average for both of these metrics?
 16.93% and 1.68%, respectively.

 Search Engine Optimization with Brand Journalism